← Back to blog

 Consent statusRecording and sharing boundaries

-• Local files need secure storage
+• Local files need secure storage.
+Encrypt the disk.

-• Participant identities may need anonymization
+• Participant identities might need anonymisation in transcripts.

 Own your meeting recorder once